saichand44/f1tenth-offroad-livox/README.md

-# This file contains the instructions to use livox lidar on f1tenth-offroad
+# Instructions to use livox lidar on f1tenth-offroad

 Welcome to this repository.
 This repo includes the adaptations and installations to be done to use the Livox Mid-360 lidar along with f1tenth_system